Protection from Domestic Violence

 What Are My Options?

 If you or someone you love is a survivor of domestic abuse, we can help you file for an order of protection.
 This order is aimed at preventing individuals who have hurt you from coming near you or your loved ones.

 It is not uncommon for victims of domestic violence and abuse to feel that they are to blame or are somehow responsible for the actions of those who have harmed them.
 There simply is no right or wrong way to act when you are subject to abuse.
 It is the abuser who needs to be removed from the situation.
 He or she is the wrong doer.
 Experienced advocates such as Molly Caesar and Michael Ian Bender can help you navigate the intricacies of this process.

 Caesar & Bender, LLP, Can Help You

 Molly Caesar and Michael Ian Bender are truly invested in helping men, women and children who have experienced the horrors of domestic violence and abuse.
-Those who cause physical, emotional and/or sexual harm to their significant other or their children, must be stopped.
+Individuals who cause physical, emotional and/or sexual harm to their significant other or their children must be stopped.